MalachiCoberley/pythonPractice/README.md

 # typer
 To play, you need to create a csv with two columns, "Words" and "Best Time". the words column should be populated by you.
 Validation takes place for the entire column, so you can use whole sentences or single words
-##### I've spent the entire day reading through the souther point books instead of coding. whoops.
+##### I've spent the entire day reading through the southern reach trilogy instead of coding. whoops.